Wadhurst: Buildings and people

-In the centre of Wadhurst there are two churches: St. Peter and St.Paul is an Anglican church; parts of it date from the 12th century.
+Churches

+The Church of St. Peter and St. Paul dominates the centre of the town.
+Wadhurst's heritage as a centre of the iron industry is shown by the many iron gravestones in the churchyard.
+The church is medieval and includes work from the 12th to the 15th centuries; there is a shingled spire and a vaulted porch.
+There is little of interest inside apart from 30 inscribed iron tomb slabs dating from 1614 to 1790.

 Wadhurst Methodist Church is no longer used as a church.
 There is a Catholic church in Mayfield Lane attached to the Sacred Heart School.
-The three churches also participate in Churches Together, an interdenominational organisation, along with St John the Baptist, an Anglican church in Tidebrook, and St Peter in Stonegate.
-Church Street contains a row of 13th- and 14th-century cottages which are reputed to be the oldest properties in Wadhurst.
-Some apparently were built as a cloister to St. Peters and St. Paul's Church.
+The churches participate in Churches Together, an interdenominational organisation, along with St John the Baptist, an Anglican church in Tidebrook, and St Peter in Stonegate.

 There are also two early 19th-century former Strict Baptist chapels of similar design in the hamlets of Pell Green (Rehoboth Chapel) and Shover's Green (the Shover's Green Baptist Chapel).
 Both are listed at Grade II.

+Education

-Wadhurst has two schools in the state-maintained sector: a Church of England primary school (with a nursery) in Sparrows Green and Uplands Academy, a secondary school and sixth form.
+Wadhurst has two schools in the state-maintained sector: a Church of England primary school (with a nursery) in Sparrow's Green and Uplands Academy, a secondary school.
 The latter also has an affiliated youth and community centre.
 In addition, in Mayfield Lane there is an independent Catholic preparatory school, Sacred Heart.
 Wadhurst also used to be the site of Bellerbys College (formerly known as Wadhurst College and Micklefield Wadhurst), a private girls' school on Mayfield Lane that has been defunct since about 2004.